Larimore, North Dakota: Business and Culture

-In rural Larimore, population density is higher east of the town than towards the west.
-Although the area has lost farming households throughout many decades, many farms have been turned into horse ranches, hobby farms, or simply homesteads for commuters who wish to have more area than they would otherwise have in town.
+In the rural areas surrounding Larimore, population density is higher east of the town than west.
+Once mostly populated by yeoman farmers, many of these homestead farms are now horse ranches, hobby farms, or homesteads without notable agrarian use.

-Although Larimore has maintained its residential base, it has faced more difficult challenges in regards to its commercial establishments.
-Like numerous small communities throughout the Great Plains, the 1980s were a devastating time for local main street businesses.
-Downturns in the farm economy and increased shopping options in larger, nearby cities such as Grand Forks, led to many store closures in Larimore that included everything from a farm implement dealer to a grocery store.
+Although Larimore's residential population is largely unchanged, commercial business declined through the final decades of the 20th century.
+Downturns in the farm economy and increased shopping options in larger, nearby cities such as Grand Forks led to many business closures in Larimore.
 The business district has since "bottomed out" and many of the once abandoned buildings have either been renovated for other uses or demolished and replaced with new structures.
 Abandoned lots and empty, deteriorating buildings still dot much of the downtown area of Larimore.